AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 ## Lab 2 - Running Your First Container

-Using the information you just learned, lets start and stop your first docker container.
+Using the information you just learned, let's start and stop your first docker container.
 We will use nginx, a small web server, for this lab.

 Pull the nginx container from Docker Hub (we will cover what Docker Hub and Registries are in the next section of the course).

 `docker pull nginx:latest`

-Now, lets run an nginx container based on that image:
+Now, let's run an nginx container based on that image:

 `docker run -it nginx`